ksylvan/Maestro-Playbooks/Research/Market/README.md

 3. **Review after first loop** - Check LOOP_1_MARKET_ANALYSIS.md before continuing
 4. **Adjust importance** - Manually change entity priorities if needed
 5. **Check the vault** - Open INDEX.md periodically to see progress
+6. **Use the agents** - After initialization, spawn entity agents for targeted research
-6. **Use max loops** - Market research benefits from more iterations than code playbooks
+7. **Use max loops** - Market research benefits from more iterations than code playbooks

 ## Customization

 ### Adjusting Entity Types
-Edit `1_ANALYZE.md` to change which entity categories are researched.
+Edit `0_INITIALIZE.md` to change which agents are created, or `1_ANALYZE.md` to change which entity categories are researched.

 ### Changing Templates
-Modify the entity templates in `4_RESEARCH.md` to capture different information.
+Modify the entity templates in `4_RESEARCH.md` or the agent definitions in `0_INITIALIZE.md`.

 ### Coverage Targets
 Adjust the target counts in the market analysis output to control when the playbook exits.

+### Adding Custom Agents
+After initialization, add new agent files to `Agents/` - they'll be discoverable via the `.claude/agents` symlink.